babyfish-ct/graphql-state/doc/simple-state/scope.md

 >
 > This means that the state of the global scope is not used, but the state of the current scope is used.
 >
-> Note: Only the state created in the "any-scope" mode supports specifying the scope as "local" in useStateAccessor or useStateValue, otherwise it will cause runtime exceptions.
+> Note: Only the state created in the "any-scope" mode supports specifying the scope as "local" in useStateAccessor or useStateValue, otherwise it will cause runtime exception.
 The purpose of this design is to prevent excessive freedom.

 Similarly, implement OutputView
 ```ts